joedaniels29/atom-open-recent/README.md

 # Open Recent Files/Folders

-Allows you to open up recent files in the current window, and recent folders as a new workspace in a new window.
+Allows you to open up recent files in the current window, and recent folders in a new window.

 ## Screenshot